Odorjocy/ImOrg/Readme.md

   - Saving the session
   - Handling large amounts of pictures

 The items are not in implementation order.
-Because this is just an application for learning the most important development will be the object orientation.

 ## Known issues